Do you have abandonment issues?

-Not only do young children or the elderly have the fear of abandonment, but adults (both men and women) can also have abandonment issues too.
-One can experience abandonment in marriage, romantic relationship, or even friendship.
+But not only do young children or the elderly have the fear of abandonment, adults (both men and women) can also have abandonment issues too.
+One can feel abandoned or experience abandonment in marriage, romantic relationships, or even friendship.

 Abandonment can be both physical and emotional.

 It can come in the form of physical absence or emotional unavailability.
 For example, your spouse might be physically there with you but they withhold their care and affection for you.
 This can leave you feeling very lonely or depressed.

 Before we look at how to cope with your fear of abandonment, let examine the causes of your abandonment issues and how it affects our relationships with others.

 Childhood trauma from the past is probably the most common cause of our fear of abandonment.
 The first relationship we have is with our parents and if the relationship is insecure, it will affect our attachment styles and future relationships.

 If one or both of your parents were not around when you were really young or if you were adopted, you can feel abandoned by your parents.
 Your parents might be absent because they are divorced or they have frequent overseas assignments.
 It could also be that one of them had passed away early or was seriously ill (either physically or mentally).

 Your parents were not there when you needed them the most.

 As a child, you did not get the physical and emotional affection you desire from your parents.
 So you might end up with negative self-beliefs such as “No one likes you” or “People that you love will leave you eventually”.

 Growing up in an unsafe environment such as an abusive family, war or poverty can also create fear of abandonment in us.
 When you are constantly uncertain or worried about your needs not being met in childhood, you will likely carry this same fear into adulthood.